kelvinz/code-notes/ai/prompts.md

 portrait painting of a nepali female in the gym, ultra realistic, concept art, intricate details, eerie, highly detailed, photorealistic, octane render, 8 k, unreal engine. art by artgerm and greg rutkowski and alphonse mucha

+portrait painting of a post - apocalyptic older american man blindfolded and wearing monk garbs with a scrap pauldron, ultra realistic, concept art, intricate details, eerie, highly detailed, photorealistic, octane render, 8 k, unreal engine. art by artgerm and greg rutkowski and charlie bowater and magali villeneuve and alphonse mucha